dwyfrequency/Fullstack-Academy-Notes/README.md

     - multithreaded
   - Event loop:
     - stack and queue
-      - stack: LIFO, last item added is the first one removed. think stack of dishes, we wash the one on top
+      - stack: LIFO, last item added is the first one removed. think stack of dishes,<br /> we wash the one on top
       - queue: FIFO, first item added is the first to be removed.
     - will need to provide a picture of this
   - Express: